jakebailey/jakebailey.github.io/content/posts/pnpm-dt-1.md

 people have come to know _most_ monorepos in the JS world.

 Of course, there are exceptions to every rule.
 A small fraction (~15%) of DT _do_ have `package.json` files.
-This is becuase some packages depend on the types of packages _not in DefinitelyTyped_.
+This is because some packages depend on the types of packages _not in DefinitelyTyped_.
 This makes sense; a lot of packages are now written in TypeScript directly, and so publish their types directly, without involving DT.
 If a package typed on DT depends on a package that already